DrexelCyberDragons/CPTC/Personal/dagmawi_cheat_sheet.md

             -N <nf_code>: Ignore responses with this HTTP code.
             Can use to ignore 301

+    4) Search metasploit for services running, webapp names etc..
-    4) Check the sources of the pages!
+    5) Check the sources of the pages!
-    5) Check the application storage, cookies etc..
+    6) Check the application storage, cookies etc..
-    6) Check robots.txt, files/, media/ etc..
+    7) Check robots.txt, files/, media/ etc..
-    7)
+    8) if x-debug in header, might be vulnerable to running debug code...(install xdebug app ext in chrome )
+    9) Upload file to klin using a nginx server, among other things
+    10)

+### Upload files
+    1) if extension black/whitelisted brute force available extensions to use (.config?)

 ### Text fields